jesseduffield/jesseduffield.github.io/_posts/2022-8-15-TrailingCommas.md

 }
 ```

-This is why you'll often see this seemigly redundant boilerplate in a function to avoid the position dependence:
+This is why you'll often see this seemigly redundant boilerplate in a function to avoid the order dependence:

 ```go
 func blah() error {